nearaman/codenanshu-2/content/blog/why-programmers-love-linux.md

 ---
-title: "Why Programmers Love Linux"
+title: Why Programmers Love Linux
-date: "2021-07-09"
-description: "why programmers use and prefer Linux for coding"
+description: why programmers use and prefer Linux for coding
+date: 2021-07-09
 image: ./hero.jpeg
-slug: "why-programmers-love-linux"
+slug: why-programmers-love-linux
-category: "blog"
+category: blog
+thumbnail: ../assets/why-programmers-love-linux.jpeg
 ---

 Why Programmers Love Linux ?
 Linux was developed and publicly released by Linus Torvalds in 1991 September.
 Linux is a free and open-source operating system, unlike either macOS or Windows OS .
 Linux offers multiple desktop and server distro.
 Typically the Linux OS is employed for server and cloud software.
 Some popular Linux distros are Ubuntu, RedHat Enterprise Linux and Debian .
 Because Linux is free and open-source, it allows end-users to freely alter, utilize, distribute, and publish software code.
 Open-source licenses such as GNU General Public License and The MIT License permits developers the freedom to modify source code according to their needs.